micro-ROS/rmw_embeddedrtps/README.md

 rmw_embeddedrtps implements the ROS middleware interface using [**embeddedRTPS**](https://github.com/embedded-software-laboratory/embeddedRTPS) as a middleware.

-For more information see the repository level [README](../README.md)

 ## Quality Declaration

 This package claims to be in the **Quality Level 2** category, see the [Quality Declaration](QUALITY_DECLARATION.md) for more details.